top of page

 Happy Patient

 Tubal patency is a minimally invasive ultrasound technique that produces images of the inside of the uterus and fallopian tubes.
-A saline fluid mixed with air allows for more detailed imaging, as it is injected through the cervix and into the uterus and fallopian tubes.
+A saline fluid allows for more detailed imaging, as it is injected through the cervix and into the uterus and fallopian tubes.

 This ultrasound is used to create images of the uterine cavity and tubes.